SolomonSklash/chomp-scan/README.md

 ### In The Future

 Chomp Scan is still in active development, as I use it myself for bug hunting, so I intend to continue adding new features and tools as I come across them.
 New tool suggestions, feedback, and pull requests are all welcomed.
-Here is a short list of potential additions I'm considering:

-* Adding a config file, for more granular customization of tools and parameters
+Possible additions:

 * The generation of an HTML report, similar to what aquatone provides

-### Examples
+### Screenshots
 ![](screenshots/screenshot02.png)
 ![](screenshots/screenshot03.png)
 ![](screenshots/screenshot04.png)